HSA Therapy Reimbursement: Tax Benefits And Getting Repaid

 If you’re considering using an HSA for therapy, you might be looking for more resources and support.
 Numerous options and organizations are available if you’re seeking mental health treatment covered under your HSA plan or other affordable treatment options.

-For instance, BetterHelp offers affordable pricing options that may be comparable with the copays of many insurance plans.
+For instance, BetterHelp offers affordable pricing options that may be comparable to the copays of many insurance plans.
 This platform can connect clients with online therapists who suit their needs and circumstances, and it can provide a way for people to receive therapy in a flexible, comfortable way from their own homes.

 In some cases, you may be able to use HSA funds to pay for online therapy services, as long as the therapy is deemed medically necessary.
 Consider reaching out to your HSA administrator or the online therapy platform for information on proving medical necessity and whether the therapy might be eligible for reimbursement.